 Barbera and Food Pairings

-Barbera’s medium-body, medium tannins and elevated acidity, makes it an ideal for pairing with lean red meat, white meat, and tomato-based sauces.
+Barbera’s medium-body, medium tannins and elevated acidity make it ideal for pairing with lean red meat, white meat, and tomato-based sauces.
 Pasta is the typical pairing for Barbera since the wine’s acidity tames the tomato’s tanginess while balancing its sweetness.
 Since Barbara is almost always very well priced, it makes for a fantastic everyday wine best paired with comfort food, from casseroles to meat stews.

 Fun Facts about Barbera